carpentries/lesson-development-training/episodes/07-infrastructure.md

    enabling various automated validation tasks.

 For lesson developers,
-we believe that the Workbench makes The Carpentries lesson repositories much simpler to navigate and work with.
+the Workbench makes The Carpentries lesson repositories much simpler to navigate and work with.
 We will use it now to initialise a new lesson.